DwaipayanDeb/mieshah/README.md

 # mieshah
 # This Python package calculates light scattering properties/parameters of spheres by using Mie theory.
 This has been developed from a mie theory program originally written in FORTRAN and published in the paper: Ghanshyam A. Shah, "Numerical Methods for Mie Theory of Scattering by a Sphere",Kodaikanal Obs.
 Bull.
 Soc.(1977) 2, 42-63.
+- Python form developed by Dwaipayan Deb (2025)

 Install command:
 ---------------